Sulagna-Dutta-Roy/Webeginner-projects/Gradient Generator/README.md

 ## Description

-This is a simple website which helps users to create gradient backgrounds for their projects.
+This is a simple website that helps users to create gradient backgrounds for their projects.

 ### Technologies